Investments & Wealth Institute Investment Consulting Impact Award

 This award honors Stephen L. Kessler, the first volunteer editor of the Monitor.
 The Investments & Wealth Institute Writing Award is presented to the author(s) of the best original articles that are written by Investments & Wealth Institute members and published in Investments & Wealth Monitor.
 The selected articles should make a substantial contribution to the education of practitioners through expansion of the body of knowledge related to the investment and wealth management professions.

-Recipients include the following: Edward Baker, Thomas Boczar, Bruce Curwood, Anthony B. Davidow, Jim Flinchum, Jack Gardner, David Gordon, Nick Halen, Debbie Hall, Dylan Huang, Brian Hunter, David Loeper, Rex Macey, Matthew McArthur, Robert Padgette, Bob Rice, Alex Shahidi, Todd Taylor, Margaret M. Towle, Michael Underhill, Howard Weiss, Scott Welch, and W. Lloyd Williams.
+Recipients include the following: Dana Anspach, Edward Baker, Thomas Boczar, Noel Pacarro Brown, Bruce Curwood, Anthony B. Davidow, Jim Flinchum, Jack Gardner, David Gordon, Nick Halen, Debbie Hall, Dylan Huang, Brian Hunter, David Loeper, Rex Macey, Matthew McArthur, John Nersesian, Robert Padgette, Bob Rice, Alex Shahidi, Bruce Stewart, Todd Taylor, Margaret M. Towle, Michael Underhill, Howard Weiss, Scott Welch, and W. Lloyd Williams.

-Please note, the names of the awards recently changed to more accurately reflect the Investments & Wealth Institute rebrand.
+Please note, the names of the awards were changed to more accurately reflect the Investments & Wealth Institute rebrand.